High-dimensional robust approximated M-estimators for mean regression with asymmetric data: Discussion

 \section{Discussion}

 The irregular settings including data asymmetry, heteroscedasticity and data contamination often exist due to the data high-dimensionality.
 It is very important to address these irregular settings both theoretically and numerically in high-dimensional data analysis.
-In this paper we have proposed a class of PRAM estimators for robust high-dimensional mean regression.
-The key feature of the PRAM estimators is using a family of loss functions with flexible robustness and diverging parameters to approximate the mean function produced from the traditional quadratic loss.
+In this paper, we have proposed a class of PRAM estimators for robust high-dimensional mean regression.
+The key feature of the PRAM is using a robust loss function (either a convex or a nonconvex redescending loss) with an adaptive robustification parameter to approximate the mean function produced from the quadratic loss.
 This approximation process can reduce the bias generated by data's irregularity in high-dimensional mean regression.
 The proposed framework is very general and it covers a wide range of loss functions and penalty functions, allowing both functions to be non-convex.

 Theoretically, we establish statistical properties of PRAM in ultra high-dimensional settings when $p$ grows with $n$ at an almost exponential rate.
-In particular, we show its local estimation consistency at the minimax rate enjoyed by the LS-Lasso and further establish the oracle properties of the PRAM estimators, including both selection consistency and asymptotic normality, when an amenable penalty is used.
-The theoretical result is applicable for general irregular settings, including the data are contaminated by heavy-tailed distribution and/or outliers in the random errors and covariates, the random errors lack of symmetry and/or homogeneity.
+Under sufficient conditions, we show its local estimation consistency at the minimax rate enjoyed by the LS-Lasso and further establish the local oracle properties of the PRAM estimators, including both selection consistency and asymptotic normality, when an amenable penalty is used.
+These theoretical results are applicable for general irregular settings, including the data are contaminated by heavy-tailed distribution and/or outliers in the random errors and covariates, and the random errors lack symmetry and/or homogeneity.

-One fundamental difference between our proposed PRAM estimator and the common penalized M-estimator is that we require $\lim_{\alpha \to \infty} E[\nabla \mL_{\alpha, n}(\bb^*)] =\b0$ instead of $E[\nabla \mL_{\alpha, n}(\bb^*)] =\b0$ for every $\alpha >0$.
-To establish the estimation consistency and the oracle properties, the divergent rate of $\alpha$ plays a crucial role.
-In the presence of asymmetric and heavy-tailed/contaminated data, the PRAM estimators will either not be able to reduce the bias sufficiently (when $\alpha$ diverges too slowly) or lose robustness (when $\alpha$ diverges too fast).
-The divergent rate of $\alpha$ stated in Theorem \ref{Tm: est} and Theorem \ref{Tm: oracle} actually shows us how $\alpha$ should diverge with $n$, in order to obtain a robust sparse PRAM estimator in high-dimensional mean regression under general irregular settings.
+To establish the estimation consistency and the oracle properties, the robustification parameter $\alpha$ should be chosen adaptively according to the sample size ($n$), dimension ($p$) and moment ($k$), as shown in Theorem \ref{Tm: est} and Theorem \ref{Tm: oracle}.
+In the presence of asymmetric and heavy-tailed/contaminated data, a well-behaved PRAM estimator can reduce the bias sufficiently (when $\alpha$ is large enough) and still maintain certain robustness (when $\alpha$ is not too large).